 Our products are designed to help increase the intensity of patient training in a safe environment.
 Our therapy assisting solutions are based on scientific research and clinical experience as well as patient and therapist feedback.

-Scientific studies provide strong evidence for the success of our approach for device supported rehabilitation after stroke, incomplete paraplegia, brain trauma, MS, cerebral paresis or orthopedic surgery.
+Scientific studies provide strong evidence for the success of device supported rehabilitation after stroke, incomplete paraplegia, brain trauma, MS, cerebral paresis or orthopedic surgery.

 We aim to develop new devices based on a broad based clinical as well as PT office experience.
 We therefore partner with leading hospitals as well as experienced therapists in PT offices.

 We partnered with leading scientists around Switzerland in the development of the FLOAT.
 Prof. Dr. Armin Curt, the chairman of the European Multicenter Study in Spinal Cord Injury (EMSCI.org) and Dr. Marc Bolliger, head of the research lab of the Spinal Cord Injury Center Balgrist had played a crucial role in the the integration of rehabilitation engineering into the clinical application of the FLOAT.

 Another key contributor of the success of the FLOAT is Georg Rauter who is an assistant professor at the Department of Biomedical Engineering of the University of Basel in Switzerland.
 He has long-term experience with rope robots from through his research.
 Georg Rauter was instrumental in the knowledge transfer for robotics, data integration, and control.
 Prof. Rauter continues to support the FLOAT engineering and R&D as a consultant with his valuable knowledge.